pbs-assess/adv-r-pbs/exercises/02-names-and-values.md

 5. I slightly simplified the rules that govern syntactic names.
 Why is .123e1 not a syntactic name?
 Read ?make.names for the full details.

-“A syntactically valid name consists of letters, numbers and the dot or underline characters and starts with a letter or the dot not followed by a number.”
+> “A syntactically valid name consists of letters, numbers and the dot
+> or underline characters and starts with a letter or the dot not
+> followed by a number.”

 # 2.3.6

 1. Why is tracemem(1:10) not useful?

+> Because `tracemem()` traces what happens with memory for a given
+> object.
+1:10 hasn’t been saved to an object with a name.

 2. Explain why tracemem() shows two copies when you run this code.
     Hint: carefully look at the difference between this code and the